josemiserra/amst_dist/README.md

         # Parameters for the affine transformation step using Elastix; see below for more details
         elastix_params=optimized_elastix_params(),

-        # Use SIFT to get the raw data close to the template
+        # Use _'SIFT'_ to get the raw data close to the template, use _'XCORR'_ to do it by cross correlation and _None_ if you want to skip this step (not recommended)
-        sift_pre_align=True,
+        coarse_alignment='SIFT',

         # Pre-smooth data before running the SIFT
         sift_sigma=1.6,